2025 LEGISLATIVE PRIORITIES

 IMMIGRANTS & COMMUNITIES

-LB618 (Sen. Mike McDonnell) fixes a gap in Nebraska by ensuring that all work-authorized Nebraskans can access the unemployment insurance they have earned and their employers have already paid for.
+LB299, introduced by Senator Teresa Ibach, ensures that all work-authorized Nebraskans can access the unemployment insurance they have earned and their employers have already paid for by fixing a gap in state law.

 Nebraska Appleseed’s position: Support